Search

 Maybe someone bought cash value life insurance for you while you were young.
 Now that you’re older and ready to buy a home, you may have cash value money in the policy available to put toward a down payment.
 Before you access the cash value, be sure to calculate how much life insurance you may want to retain.
 Some people choose to keep their death benefit active at the coverage level they need and access the remainder of the cash value.

 Your car breaks down, or a medical bill disrupts a financial goal.
-The available cash value policy is yours, and you can access it as long as you understand the consequences of doing so.
+The available cash value policy is yours, and you can access it should you need it.

-How does accessing cash value from a life insurance policy work?
+Ways to access cash value from a life insurance policy

 Many policies allow you to take a tax-free withdrawal up to what’s known as your basis or cost basis.
 The basis is the total of all the premiums you have paid—minus any previous withdrawals and dividends received.
 You already paid income tax on your money, so you won’t be taxed again.
 However, your death benefit may be permanently reduced by the amount of your withdrawal.

-Let’s use Robin as an example.
+Let’s use Robin as a hypothetical example.
 Robin bought a whole life insurance policy when she was 32 years old.
 She’d just had her first child and was in a high tax bracket.
-She liked the idea of using a cash value policy to continue protecting her assets—she already had a lot of them.
+She liked the idea of using a cash value policy to continue protecting her assets.
 Every month, she paid her premium.

-Note that the withdrawal Robin made has now reduced the cash value of her life insurance.
+Note that the withdrawal Robin made has now reduced the cash value of her life insurance, though any cash value remaining inside the contract still is tax-deferred.
 Restoring value to the previous amount may not be allowed within the terms of her policy.
 Because of this, it’s important that she fully considers future needs when deciding between withdrawals and loans.

 When you take a loan, you’re taking cash value from your contract and reducing your net death benefit.
-You’re expected to repay that loaned money with interest.
-Once it’s repaid, your death benefit and cash value will be restored.
-Loans are generally income tax-free.
+As long as the policy remains in force, you can choose to pay back that loaned money with interest to restore your death benefit and cash value.
+Loans are generally income tax-free.3

 Let’s say disaster strikes and you die while the cash value from your policy is still on loan.
 (Or, maybe you decide that you don’t want to pay it back.)
 Loans will reduce the amount paid to your beneficiary when you die.

-Once a life insurance policy allows borrowing, you can often borrow tax-free up to what's known as the basis in the contract.
-The basis is the total of all the premiums you have paid—minus any previous withdrawals and dividends received.
+Once a life insurance policy allows borrowing, you can often borrow tax-free up to the basis in the contract.
+As a reminder, basis is the total of all the premiums you have paid—minus any previous withdrawals and dividends received.
 Anything borrowed beyond that amount will require an income tax payment.
 Think of this last piece as new income that you haven’t paid taxes on before.

-What are the income tax advantages of cash value life insurance?
+What are the tax advantages of cash value life insurance?

-Death benefits are generally received income tax-free.
-However, everyone's financial situation is different.
-So, you'll need to double check what's true in your case.
+Death benefits are generally received income tax-free.1 However, everyone's financial situation is different.
+So, you'll need to double-check what's true in your case by talking to your financial advisor and tax attorney.
 Generally speaking, the income-tax-free nature of death benefits is a big plus of having life insurance.

-Withdrawals & surrenders are usually income tax free (with a caveat)
+3. Withdrawals & surrenders are usually income tax-free

 If you no longer need your death benefit coverage, in full or in part, you may be able to access the cash value of your contract to cover other financial needs.
 Although withdrawals are usually income tax-free, there are special cases where withdrawals and surrenders can generate an income tax liability.
 For example, a significant taxable event can occur if a contract terminates with outstanding debt.
 Contact your tax advisor and financial advisor for details.